Fancy-Templates/latex-thesis/README.md

 have a look at the default [segments/glossary.tex](_config/segments/glossary.tex) file provided for sample definitions, and the [segments/introduction.tex](_config/segments/introduction.tex) file for a sample usage.
 Similar to the [bibliography module](#bibliography-support), `\noside{...}` and `\disablesidetrue` can be used to prevent glossary entries from appearing in the marginpar.
 Additionally, `\sidesymbol{...}` can be used to place a symbol (only) in the marginpar.
 Especially to show multiple symbols we offer `\showsymbols{...,...,...}` (which may be followed by an optional star to force their appearance).

 Besides those changes there is another, arguably opinionated change, which I (at least used to) feel relatively strongly about: custom replacement texts.
-If i have a glossary entry, for let's say "dataflow analysis" and I want to quote it in another context where "dataflow" suffices (e.g., in "dataflow and control flow analysis"), glossaries usually require you to either print the full term or to use one of their user fields to overwrite the text.
+If I have a glossary entry, for let's say "dataflow analysis" and I want to quote it in another context where "dataflow" suffices (e.g., in "dataflow and control flow analysis"), glossaries usually require you to either print the full term or to use one of their user fields to overwrite the text.
 With this module, you can use brackets after the `\gls` command to overwrite the text: `\gls{dataflow-analysis}[dataflow]` will appear as a link named "dataflow" in the text, but still reference the full term in the glossary.
 While glossaries offers `\glslink` and `\glstext` for this purpose (and they should be readily available to you if you choose), I was never able to befriend them.

 #### Headers and Footers

 This module loads the [scrlayer-scrpage][] package of the [Koma-Script][koma] bundle and configures the `scrheadings` page styles, as well as the page number.
-The module used to provide a lot of linking shinannigans, but currently they have been not ported (as there was no demand).
+The module used to provide a lot of linking shenanigans, but currently they have been not ported (as there was no demand).

 #### Hyper References

-Hyper references allow you to link to other parts of the document or to external resources and they may be disabled by setting the `hyperref` option to false or passing the `nohyperref` option to the document class (although, to be honest, I have not needed this option for a long time).
+Hyper references allow you to link to other parts of the document or to external resources, and they may be disabled by setting the `hyperref` option to false or passing the `nohyperref` option to the document class (although, to be honest, I have not needed this option for a long time).

 Loading the [hyperref][], [bookmark][], [hypcap][], [nth][], [varioref][], and [cleveref][] package, there is already a plethora of macros you can use (icons are enabled by [fontawesome][]):